The Mid-South Bridge Conference

 Treasurer and they shall be elected by the Board membership for a term

-of one year at the Annual Meeting of the Board of Delegates.
+of two years at the Annual Meeting of the Board of Delegates.
 The offices

 of Secretary and Treasurer may be combined into one office.
 The